 Tamir Addadi Architecture LTD is a design studio based in London.

-We regret that applications to join the studio are not accepted, we are unable to respond or return hard copy submissions.
+The studio is small and we wish to keep it that way.
+We regret that applications to join the studio are currently not accepted.
+We are unable to respond to applications or return hard copy submissions.

 Selected web publications: